Rajeev-K/spark-azure/kubernetes/README.md

 ### Create Kubernetes resources

-To create executor template, first update the ACR name in `executor-template.yaml` then run this command:
+To create executor template, first **edit executor-template.yaml** and update the ACR name, then run this command:
 ```
 create-executor-template.cmd
 ```

-Edit service-account.yaml and update the clientId of managed identity.
+**Edit service-account.yaml** and update the clientId of managed identity.

 Create service account, role and role binding using these commands:
 ```